kush-agra/Dynamic_Walls/README.md

 **P.S:** one can also use a software like [GeekTool](https://www.tynsoe.org/v2/geektool/) instead of setting up a cronjob in 3<sup>rd</sup> step

 **P.P.S** To remove simply open the job list with nano like in third step and erase the line and save
+____

+# Changelog
+1.6-alpha
+Removed version name from file name to make updates easier some fixes for 24 hour clock setting
+**Important :** one time set up change for old users, open nano as in step 3 and change the line to as seen now in third step and save and close as before